zeronito/winamp/README.md

 ## Usage

 Building of the Winamp desktop client is currently based around Visual Studio 2019 (VS2019) and Intel IPP libs (You need to use exactly v6.1.1.035).
-There are different options of how to build Winamp:

-1. Use the `build_winampAll_2019.cmd` script file that makes 4 versions x86/x64 (Debug and Release).
-In this case, Visual Studio IDE is not required.
-2. Use the `winampAll_2019.sln` file to build and debug in Visual Studio IDE.
+To build Winamp, you need to use the `winampAll_2019.sln` file to build and debug in Visual Studio IDE.

 ### Dependencies